furf/vineapple/README.md

 # vineapple

-### A simple Vine API client for Node.js
+## A simple Vine API client for Node.js

-*This library provides access to the undocumented official Vine API.*
+*This library provides access to the undocumented official Vine API.
+It is not sanctioned by Vine nor guaranteed by the author.*

 * Read-only Vine API access to the following endpoints:
 	* `users/authenticate` Authenticate/deauthenticate user